 All or Nothing

-As we approach Covid’s first anniversary, one that NO ONE will be celebrating, I’ve been taking stock of the many changes this past 11 months have so kindly delivered.
+As we approach the first anniversary of Covid, one that NO ONE will be celebrating, I’ve been taking stock of the many changes this past 11 months have so kindly delivered.

 This time last year, I was starting to think about half term plans for my boys (then 7 and 11), organising day trips and if I’m honest, probably begrudging the interruption to my usual routine and space.
 Oh, how I wish I could go back and slap pre-covid me in the face… or perhaps shake my (unsanitised) hand to wish myself good luck.